Non-universality of halo profiles and implications for dark matter experiments: Cosmological Variations in the Halo Profile

 It is important to note that the Einasto profile has been found to fit halos well for a ``stacked'' ensemble (\eg \citealt{hayashiwhite}; \citealt{gaoconcs}).
 However, the presence of substructure and other peculiarities implies that any particular halo profile tends to have significant variations from this mean smooth function.

 In the left panel of Fig. ~\ref{rhosloscatter}, we show this scatter in the density profile for 100 random halos.
-Large scatter is also seen in the logarithmic slope of the density profile when plotted versus $r/r_{-2}$ (right panel of Fig.~\ref{rhosloscatter}).
+The spread in densities due to different concentrations is also apparent.
+The right panel of Fig.~\ref{rhosloscatter} shows that there is very large scatter in the logarithmic slope of the density profile, plotted here versus $r/r_{-2}$.
 This representation removes differences that arise due to concentration.
+The increased scatter in density slopes at outer radii is independent of mass within our sample (\ie similar behavior is seen for the 100 least massive halos in the sample); large radii scatter is likely enhanced by large substructures.
 The mean slope of the complete halo sample is well described by an Einasto profile, and is poorly matched by an NFW profile.

 In Fig.~\ref{rhoscatterlog}, we show the probability distribution function (PDF) of densities at various radii in spherically-averaged shells from the halo sample.
 The width of the halo-to-halo scatter of density decreases toward larger radii.
 A possible explanation for this radial trend results from the fact that the central structure of the halo is assembled at higher redshifts than the outer parts of the halo (see \eg \citealt{fukupro}; \citealt{reedpro}).
 If one assumes that halo density at a particular radius correlates with the mean density of the universe at the time of mass infall, then scatter in mass assembly redshift from halo to halo would yield density variations that would be larger nearer the center due to the $(1+z)^3$ evolution of the mean matter density.
 Note that, at all radii, the width of the distribution is small compared to the statistical measurement uncertainty, which is estimated from Poisson counting of particles in radial bins.